 Please contact a sales counselor for information by calling 630-852-0345.

 Midwestern University Eye Institute…

-The Midwestern University Eye Institute offers a variety of services for seniors, including comprehensive eye exams, eye disease screening and treatment, vision therapy, low vision rehabilitation services, and emergency eye care needs.
+The Midwestern University Eye Institute offers a variety of services for seniors (and patients of all ages), including comprehensive eye exams, eye disease screening and treatment, vision therapy, low vision rehabilitation services, and emergency eye care needs.
 Our Doctors of Optometry ensure the highest quality of care while using the latest research and technology.
 We also offer a retail optical center that offers contact lenses and a wide selection of eyeglasses.
 All at an affordable price.
 The Midwestern University Eye Institute is located at 3450 Lacey Rd, Downers Grove, IL 60515.
 For more information, visit our website at www.mwuclinics.com or call 630-743-4500.

 Glen Ellyn Park District Senior Programs…

 Looking for fun activities for seniors?
 Glen Ellyn Park District offers a variety of programs ranging from our “Let’s Do Lunch” series to day trips.
 On the 1st and 3rd Tuesday of the month, seniors are invited to drop-in for coffee, cards, and bingo at Spring Avenue Recreation Center (fee: $1).
 In addition, both the District’s Spring Avenue Fitness Center (185 Spring Avenue) and Ackerman SFC (800 St. Charles Road) accept SilverSneakers. www.gepark.org.
 (630) 858-2462.

 The Law Offices of Cindy K. Campbell…